Table of Contents:

 Example:

-You are size 38 at the bust, but 40 at the hips → choose 40 and slightly adjust the top.
+You are size 38 at the bust but 40 at the hips → choose size 40 and slightly adjust the top.

 Simple adjustments for a perfectly fitted pattern

-Once the size is chosen, a few quick modifications can help:
+Once the size is chosen, a few quick adjustments can help:

 -